Doctor-trusted hair loss treatments

 Published 06/05/2024

-If you’re not seeing the results you’d hoped for with hair loss medication, you might consider changing things up.
-But if you’re thinking of switching from finasteride to dutasteride, there are some critical things to know.
+If you’re thinking of switching from finasteride to dutasteride for hair loss, there are some critical things to know.

+Only two medications are approved by the Food and Drug Administration (FDA) specifically for hair loss: finasteride and minoxidil.
 There’s a ton of research backing their efficacy in slowing hair loss and even spurring regrowth, but these treatments may not yield results for everyone.
-If that’s you, your provider might prescribe an off-label medication, like dutasteride, to boost results.
+If that’s you, your provider might prescribe an off-label medication, like dutasteride.

-We’ll answer all your questions about switching from finasteride to dutasteride and go over alternative hair loss treatment options (because, spoiler alert: There are other ways to increase your results without switching medications entirely).
+We’ll answer all your questions about switching from finasteride to dutasteride and go over alternative (and supplemental) hair loss treatment options to consider.

-Before we dive into the differences between finasteride and dutasteride, we’ll start with some similarities.
+Before we dive into the differences between finasteride and dutasteride, let’s start with some similarities.

-Finasteride and dutasteride (Avodart®) are both FDA-approved for the treatment of benign prostate hyperplasia (BPH).
+Finasteride and dutasteride are both FDA-approved for the treatment of an enlarged prostate (benign prostate hyperplasia or BPH).

 Finasteride and Dutasteride Are DHT Blockers for Hair Loss

-Essentially, high DHT levels cause hair to thin and shed in those who are genetically sensitive to it.
+Essentially, high DHT levels cause hair to thin and shed for those genetically sensitive to it.

 DHT-blocking medications are basically bouncers for your hair, keeping sketchy DHT out.
-They work by slowing or stopping the conversion of testosterone to DHT and reducing the number of androgen receptors in the hair follicles, thereby lowering DHT levels.
+They work by slowing or stopping the conversion of testosterone to DHT and reducing androgen receptors in hair follicles, thereby lowering DHT levels.
 That’s good news for your hair.

-• Type 1 vs. type 2 inhibitor.
-Finasteride is a type 2 5AR inhibitor, and dutasteride is both a type 1 and a type 2 inhibitor.
-Type 1 of the enzyme is produced primarily in the liver and skin but makes its way to the prostate via blood circulation.
-Type 2 is the major form found in the prostate.
+• Type I vs. type II inhibitor.
+Finasteride is a type II 5AR inhibitor, and dutasteride is both a type I and a type II inhibitor.
+Type I of the enzyme is produced primarily in the liver and skin but makes its way to the prostate via blood circulation.
+Type II is the major form found in the prostate.

 • FDA approval.
-As noted, finasteride is also FDA-approved for androgenetic alopecia (male-pattern hair loss) in men.
+As noted, finasteride is FDA-approved for male pattern hair loss.
 Dutasteride isn’t specifically approved for hair loss.

 • Speed vs. effectiveness.
-Finasteride starts working more quickly (and is metabolized much faster).
+Finasteride starts working more quickly.
 But dutasteride treatment generally shrinks the prostate more.

 • DHT reduction.
-Finasteride reduces serum DHT by about 70 percent and prostate DHT by 80 to 90 percent, and dutasteride reduces serum DHT by as much as 99 percent.
-The latter might also have better results when it comes to hair loss.
+Finasteride reduces serum DHT by about 70 percent and prostate DHT by 80 to 90 percent.
+Dutasteride reduces serum DHT by as much as 99 percent.
+The latter might also have better results for hair loss.

 While both finasteride and dutasteride are well-studied for BPH, we have a lot more information on finasteride for hair loss specifically.